dribnet/purvs/README.md

 The third style is a NonRepresentational style.

 The parameters I want to edit is the amount of colours used in the face, the amount of polygons used in the designs in the face, which will be a discrete amount, and the amount of features as this style usually doesn't stick to regular limits in that aspect.'

+At this point, I have finished face 1 and 3.
+For Face 1, you can slide the hair variation through 2 different ones, you can slide through 3 different chins and 3 different nose shapes.
+For Face 3, you can slide through amount of face polys, number of background polys and number of face features.

+I am still working on face 2 at this point.
+I have got square outline for the face but I'm not sure how to do a ellipse outline for the dots so I think I'll do a triangle face as well.'